 • Note 2(X) - going concern: whether there are material uncertainties that may cast significant doubt on the entity's ability to continue as a going concern [...]

-IAS 1.122, IU 07-14, Insights 1 2 85 10 This appendix illustrates one possible example of disclosures in a close-call scenario.
+a.
+This appendix illustrates one possible example of disclosures in a close-call scenario.
 Additional illustrative examples of going concern disclosures are provided in our COVID-19 supplement (September 2020).